Levin: Media Won't Investigate Its Own Reporting

 "We know that if a FISA warrant was secured it's very likely in [Barack Obama's] daily intelligence briefing, or in a call from his attorney general, or the director of the FBI, he president would be given a heads up.

 Based on these reports, [there's all kinds of] investigative activities going on.
 McClatchy reported on the agencies involved: the FBI, CIA, National Security Agency, Justice Department, Treasury Department's Financial Crimes Enforcement Network.
 I assume Obama knew something, I mean unless he's Helen Keller...
 That's a hell of a lot of agency resources.
 Those are a hell of a lot of investigators."

-Wiretapping of electronic communications as part of a "broad investigation" - as reported to be the have occurred by news media outlets such as The New York Times, The Washington Post, and McClatchy - by federal authorities into allegations of nefarious relationships between the Russian government and Trump and his campaign-turned-transition would certainly have been known about by Obama's tpp intelligence advisor James Clapper.
+Levin noted that wiretapping of electronic communications as part of a "broad investigation" - as reported to have occurred by news media outlets such as The New York Times, The Washington Post, and McClatchy - by federal authorities into allegations of nefarious relationships between the Russian government and Trump and his campaign-turned-transition would certainly have been known about by Obama's top intelligence advisor James Clapper: